By Craig Neil

 Phone: 0131 226 3709

-Website: Camera Obscura and World of Illusions
+Out About Scotland visitor guide: Camera Obscura and World of Illusions

 The Scottish National Gallery of Modern Art

 Out About Scotland visitor guide: The Scottish National Gallery of Modern Art

 The National Galleries of Scotland controls three galleries housing great Scottish artworks, all of which are based in Edinburgh.

 While the Scottish National Gallery and Scottish National Portrait Gallery are easily accessible from the city centre, the Scottish National Gallery of Modern Art is located slightly further afield to the west of Dean Village.